hatton-jasper9/ECE444-F2022-EP/README.md

+Jasper Hatton

+This repo is a clone of https://github.com/ECE444-2022Fall/Assignment\_1\_starter\_template

 # Assignment 1: Education Pathway

 This repository host the source code for Education Pathway project.
 You can view the online deployed version [here](https://assignment-1-starter-template.herokuapp.com/).
 We are using this repo as a starting point for assignment 1.